 OCI Card Scheme

-The Overseas Citizens of India (OCI) card which has replaced the PIO card is more convenient and offers more benefits to the holder.
+The Overseas Citizens of India (OCI) card, which succeeded the PIO card, offers several advantages, including:

-They are exempted from police reporting for any length of stay in the country.
+- Exemption from police reporting for any length of stay in India.

 Differences Between PIO and OCI Cards